quipo/kafka/clients/php/README.md

 Add the lib directory to the include_path and use an autoloader like the one in the examples directory (the code follows the PEAR/Zend one-class-per-file convention).

 ## Usage
-The examples directory contains an example of a Producer and a Consumer.
+The examples directory contains an example of a Producer and a simple Consumer, and an example of the Zookeeper-based Consumer.

+## TODO

+- support for Snappy compression

 ## Contact for questions